daretechie/devops-training/Module-2/mini-project-17/README.md

 - **Cloud-based:** AWS EC2 instance (can be named "local-dev" for clarity)

 You should also have basic familiarity with command-line operations and text editors like nano or vim.

+You will also need the AWS CLI installed and configured with appropriate permissions to create EC2 instances.

 ## Step-by-Step Implementation Guide